 - the design, with any permitted variations, is the same as the one in the plans and specifications approved as part of the MultiProof

 - the proposed site meets the conditions of the MultiProof conditions

 - any site specific features of the design comply with the Building Code

 - the inspections required.

-However, because the BCA only needs to assess the Building Code compliance of site-specific features excluded from the MultiProof, the statutory timeframe for the BCA to issue a building consent for applications that rely on a MultiProof is 10 working days instead of the usual 20.
+However, because the BCA only needs to assess the Building Code compliance of site-specific features excluded from the MultiProof, the statutory timeframe for the BCA to grant or refuse a building consent for applications that rely on a MultiProof is 10 working days instead of the usual 20.

 Details of issued MultiProofs are posted on a register owned by MBIE.
-BCAs have password-protected access to the approved plans and specifications in a Shared Workspace.
 This is to enable the BCA to compare the plans submitted by the building consent applicant to those approved by MBIE.

 The online register is updated when a MultiProof is issued, amended, suspended or revoked.
 BCAs may rely on the register for establishing the validity of approvals.